 Please find the revisions in the manuscript and included here.

 (Primary GPS data:) However, GPS data can be limited by factors like the urban canyon effect or weak signals in rural areas, leading to inaccurate location readings and potential misrepresentation of food access and mobility patterns (Li et al. 2023).
-Also, ecological fallacy—drawing conclusions about individual behavior from aggregate data—is a concern (Chen et al. 2016).
+Also, ecological fallacy—drawing conclusions about individual behavior from aggregate data—is also a concern (Chen et al. 2016).
 Moreover, Selective Daily Mobility Bias (SDMB) is a common issue in behavior research that relies on tracking movement, as individuals’ mobility patterns are not random but shaped by their routines, preferences, and behaviors (Li et al. 2023).
 The awareness of carrying monitoring devices can also lead to increased consciousness of actions and potential behavioral changes over the study period (Zhang et al. 2021).

-(Secondary GPS data:) While secondary GPS data offer considerable potential, they also have drawbacks.
-Ecological fallacy and SDMB still persists.
+(Secondary GPS data:) While secondary GPS data offer considerable potential, they also have drawbacks, such as Ecological fallacy and SDMB.
 But unlike primary data, the data quality may difference across devices (Li et al. 2023).
 Also, the absence of contextual information about activities also forces reliance on algorithms for inference (Zhao et al. 2022); but these algorithms are typically study-specific, limiting broader applicability (Kwan 2016).
 Most critically, despite larger sample sizes, studies have proven that secondary GPS data also often underrepresent disadvantaged groups, which is problematic when research aims to address social justice issues (Li et al. 2023).

 (4) For the case study section and beyond, Figures 1 and 2 would benefit from the addition of a north arrow and scale bar, as there is available space to include them.